The Prairie Crocus Hunt – A Sign of Spring

 Hunting for crocuses

-My crocus hunting partner, Janine walks down the hill towards the windflowers.
+My crocus hunting partner, Janine walks down the hill towards the flowers.

 Crocus bouquet on the table